Lagrange-Labs/docs/docs/state-committees/run-node/configuration-file.md

 - `MetricsServiceName` = The service name used for the metrics.
 Default is `lagrange-node`.

-- `PrometheusRetentionTime` = Rentention time for Prometheus metrics data.
+- `PrometheusRetentionTime` = Retention time for Prometheus metrics data.
 Default is `60s`.